-Below you will find testimonials from customers across different industries and geographies describing how they've benefited from implementing a serverless approach using AWS Lambda.
+Below you'll find testimonials from customers across different industries and geographies describing how they've benefited from implementing a serverless approach using AWS Lambda.

 Blissfully detects, tracks, secures, and optimizes SaaS applications.
 Their free product involves scanning users' accounts for whitelisted events related to thousands of different SaaS products, instantly revealing actionable insights about the security, utilization, and reach of those products throughout the enterprise.